FelipeNystrom/microservices-parent-repo/README.md

 ### TODO:

+- [ ] Migrate to Kubernetes
-- Monitor service with heartbeat checks on every service.
+- [ ] Monitor service with heartbeat checks on every service.
-- Wait-for db and kafka complete startup functionality
+- [ ] Wait-for db and kafka complete startup functionality